mattbis/mapFilePath.dev/README.md

   i. scripting goes up to edition 2. ii. source is only supported in main language to 8. iii. some attempt is made to make it cross compile.

+2. In `dev2` we reduce the source tree massively to achieve our aims but instead make the entire model shared.. across language targets. ( such that res/share etc )